simonmichael/hledger/site/download.md

 }
 </style>

-System packages are quickest to install
+Binaries/system packages are quickest to install
 (but they can be [out of date](https://repology.org/metapackage/hledger/badges) or incomplete).